panzerdp/dmitripavlutin.com/content/posts/092-keys-values-entries/index.md

 ### 3.1 Entries in practice: find the property having 0 value

 Again, let's use the `books` object that holds the prices of some books.
-But this time, due to a mistake, one of the books has been assigned with price `0`.
+But this time, due to a mistake, one of the books has been assigned with a price `0`.

-Let's find the book with price `0` and log its name to console.
+Let's find the book with the price `0` and log its name to console.

 Using the object's entries list fits well to solve this task: